-Underwriters Number of ADSs
+Underwriters

 Credit Suisse Securities (USA) LLC

 Deutsche Bank Securities Inc.

 Piper Jaffray & Co.

+CIBC World Markets Corp.

 Lazard Capital Markets LLC

-Oppenheimer & Co.
-Inc.

-Total 10,000,000
+Total

 All sales of ADSs in the United States will be made through U.S. registered broker-dealers.

 The underwriting agreement provides that the obligations of the several underwriters to purchase the ADSs offered hereby are subject to certain conditions precedent and that the underwriters will purchase all the ADSs in the offering if any are purchased, other than those ADSs covered by the over-allotment option described below.
 The underwriting agreement also provides that if an underwriter defaults on its purchase commitment, the purchase commitments of non-defaulting underwriters may be increased or the offering may be terminated.